DOsgoodCU/filinks/README.md

   - add tracking
-  - update wiiet links to our repo, include pdf, spreadsheet It is already a repo: git@bitbucket.org:jturmelle/wiiedu.git Ive asked Jeff to move it to https://github.com/ccsfist We should change it to be directly hosted on github.io
+  - update wiiet links to our repo, include pdf, spreadsheet It is already a repo: git@bitbucket.org:jturmelle/wiiedu.git Jeff has moved it to https://github.com/ccsfist
+    I changed it to be directly hosted on github.io
   - check for broken links, decide what to do
   - make sure everything is cached, if only backups
   - make a version that can create short lists of stuff for donors/partners